Kabuna254/alx-low_level_programming/0x02-functions_nested_loops/README.md

 #!/bin/bash
-0-putchar.c prints  _putchar, followed by a new line.
+0-putchar.c prints  \_putchar, followed by a new line.
+1-alphabet.c prints the alphabet, in lowercase, followed by a new line.